Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ```
 b = { "red": 0, "blue": 100, "green": 255 }
 ```

-Dictionaries always use string-keys.
-When you specify the type of dictionary you must always include "string".

-You can put any type of value into the dictionary (but not mix inside the same dictionary).

 Use [] to look up values using a key.
 It throws an exception is the key not found.
 If you want to avoid that. check with exists() first.